What can we learn from the life of Elijah?Question: "What can we learn from the life of Elijah?"

 Answer: The prophet Elijah is one of the most interesting and colorful people in the Bible, and God used him during an important time in Israel’s history to oppose a wicked king and bring revival to the land.
 Elijah’s ministry marked the beginning of the end of Baal worship in Israel.
 Elijah’s life was filled with turmoil.
 At times he was bold and decisive, and at other times fearful and tentative.
 He alternately demonstrates victory and defeat, followed by recovery.
 Elijah knew both the power of God and the depths of depression.

 We next see Elijah as the central character in a face-off with the prophets of the false god Baal on Mount Carmel (1 Kings 18:17-40).
 The prophets of Baal call upon their god all day long to rain fire from heaven to no avail.
 Then Elijah builds an altar of stones, digs a ditch around it, puts the sacrifice on the top of wood and calls for water to be poured over his sacrifice three times.
 Elijah calls upon God, and God sends fire down from heaven, burns the sacrifice, the wood, and the stones and licks up the water in the ditch.
 God proved He was more powerful than false gods.
-It was then that Elijah and the people kill all of the false prophets of Baal.
-Such supernatural evidences of God’s power are not seen today.
-However, we have access to the same power as God’s Word works through us and demonstrates the power of His Spirit in our lives (2 Corinthians 4:7).
-Elijah is an illustration that it is not the vessel but God in the vessel that demonstrates power.
+It was then that Elijah and the people killed all of the false prophets of Baal, in compliance with God’s command in Deuteronomy 13:5.

-After the great victory over the false prophets, rain once again falls on the land (1 Kings 18:41-46).
-However, in spite of victory and provisions from the LORD that he receives, Elijah enters a period of wavering faith and depression (1 Kings 19:1-18).
-Hearing that Ahab’s wife Jezebel has made a vow to kill him, Elijah feels sorry for himself, hides in a cave, and even comes to believe that he alone was left of the prophets of God.
-He got his eyes off of God and onto the details.
-It is then that the LORD instructs Elijah to stand on the mountain as the LORD passed by.
-There is a great wind, an earthquake, and then fire, but God is not in any of those.
-Then comes a still, small voice in which Elijah hears God and understands Him.
-When Elijah stopped focusing on the fear of what men could do and his feelings of being alone, God’s voice was heard, and Elijah went on to be taken up to heaven in a whirlwind (2 Kings 2:1-11).
+After the great victory over the false prophets, rain once again fell on the land (1 Kings 18:41-46).
+However, in spite of victory, Elijah entered a period of wavering faith and depression (1 Kings 19:1-18).
+Ahab had told his wife, Jezebel, of God's display of power.
+Rather than turn to God, Jezebel vowed to kill Elijah.
+Hearing of this, Elijah fled to the wilderness, where he prayed for God to take his life.
+But God refreshed Elijah with food, drink, and sleep instead.
+Then Elijah took a forty-day journey to Mount Horeb.
+There Elijah hid in a cave, still feeling sorry for himself and even confessing his belief that he alone was left of the prophets of God.
+It is then that the LORD instructed Elijah to stand on the mountain as the LORD passed by.
+There was a great wind, an earthquake, and then fire, but God was not in any of those.
+Then came a still, small voice in which Elijah heard God and understood Him.
+God gave Elijah instructions for what to do next, including anointing Elisha to take his place as prophet and assuring Elijah that there were still 7,000 in Israel who had not bowed to Baal.
+Elijah obeyed God's commands.
+Elisha became Elijah's assistant for some time, and the two continued to deal with Ahab and Jezebel, as well as Ahab's son and successor, Ahaziah.
+Rather than die a natural death, Elijah was taken up to heaven in a whirlwind (2 Kings 2:1-11).

 Recommended Resource: The Great Lives from God's Word Series by Chuck Swindoll